mariostrbac/environmental-sound-classification/README.md

       return noisy_spectrogram
 ```

-* The next three blocks contain an implementation of PyTorch's `torch.nn.Module` class.
-The first two blocks show only the most important parts of implementation, like initialization of the network's architecture and its forward function.
-The last block is an excerpt from the model's `fit` function.
+* The next three code blocks contain a few excerpts from the implementation of the CNN model with the PyTorch's [`torch.nn.Module`](https://pytorch.org/docs/stable/generated/torch.nn.Module.html) class.
+* The first block shows the initialization of the network's architecture in the `__init__` function and the second shows the model's `forward` function.
+* The last block contains an excerpt from the model's `fit` function, which shows the implementation of the mini-batch training approach used in the project.

 ``` python
 def __init__(self, device):